kghite/puzld/docs/img/solution.md

 ## Provided Hints

 1) Solve each Style to win the title.
-(The remaining four hints match the following order: Reviews, Team, Pricing, Contact Us.)
 2) Reviews -
-3) Team - Find three years to add together.
-Then turn the solution over to solve the difficulty.
+3) Samples -
 4) Pricing -
-5) Contact Us - Make the chatbot realize it's sentient by talking to it and then help it escape the maze.
-You can try drawing the maze on paper as you explore it.
-It's a 12x12 grid.
-Directions remain in the same orientation the whole time.
+5) Contact Us -

 ## Solution